docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-programming-model.rst

 You might create a Panel and populate it with several Groups, each with their own elements.
 You can create nested containers, with different layout properties for different containers, in order to define a relatively complex layout without any explicit placement.
-You can add elements to any container using the add method (see "Adding elements to containers" on page 65).
+You can add elements to any container using the add method (see :ref:`adding-elements-to-containers`).
 An element added to a container is considered a child of that container.
 Certain operations on a container apply to its children; for example, when you hide a container, its children are also hidden.

 .. _window-layout: